-In terms of the buildout phase of the Innovation Park Medway, the site may be marketed as a whole, as packages of plots, individual plots or businesses could be invited to offer by stating how much land they require and what they are prepared to pay.
-Final decision on the preferred option will be made when the masterplan is adopted in March 2019.
-The tender process will be clear that the selection criteria is not just based on price, but also a number of other criteria relating to the requirements of the Local Development Order and Design Guide as well as specific assessments of the business in relation to innovation, growth potential, jobs and skills and social value.
+In terms of the buildout phase of Innovation Park Medway, the site may be marketed as packages of plots or businesses could be invited to offer by stating how much land they require and what they are prepared to pay.
+The tender process will be clear that the selection criteria is not just based on price, but also a number of other criteria relating to the requirements of the Local Development Order and Design Code as well as specific assessments of the business in relation to innovation, growth potential, jobs and skills and social value.
 Other considerations will include the need for development to commence within certain timescales and specifically preclude land banking.

-The northern site on the Innovation Park Medway will be the 1st to come forward following the infrastructure works to which this bid applies, and it is paramount that this initial development has a high visual impact and sets the scene for the future development of the Park.
+The northern site of Innovation Park Medway will be the first to come forward following the infrastructure works to which this bid applies, and it is paramount that this initial development has a high visual impact and sets the scene for the future development of the Park.

-Since the launch of Innovation Park Medway on 18th September 2018, we have received 15 serious enquiries; some of these are from owner managed businesses looking to build their own corporate headquarters, some with workshop facilities, and others from businesses who have experience of developing and managing businesses centres for start-up and small businesses and have expressed an interest in developing new sites.
+Since the launch of Innovation Park Medway on 18th September 2018, we have received over 20 serious enquiries; some of these are from owner managed businesses looking to build their own corporate headquarters, some with workshop facilities, and others from businesses who have experience of developing and managing businesses centres for start-up and small businesses and have expressed an interest in developing new sites.
 All have expressed an enthusiasm for the design code.

-Through LGF3 we can commission a third party provider to install fibre infrastructure to service the northern site.
-Medway Council could own this infrastructure and lease it to a service provider via procurement (such as Centurion who currently service the Innovation Centre Medway, Connect-IT, or BT Business).
+Through LGF3 and 3b we can commission a third party provider to install fibre infrastructure to service the northern site.
+Medway Council could own this infrastructure and lease it to a service provider via procurement (such as Custodian who currently service the Innovation Centre Medway, Connect-IT, or BT Business).
 Providing superfast gigabit bandwidth connectivity is essential for technology, engineering and knowledge-based businesses and will help to unlock appropriate site development to create high value job opportunities.
 Medway Council currently commissions MLL Telecom to provide full-fibre quality connectivity via wireless network solution to schools in remote locations as part of the Medway Grid for Learning.